NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Active Directory Domain

-8. A domain controller’s AD DS database has become corrupt.
+8. A domain controller's AD DS database has become corrupt.
 You have a backup of all critical volumes, which include system state data, from earlier in the week.
 No important Active Directory objects have been deleted.
 Which of the following steps do you need to take to